symbol/symbol-docs/source/guides/aggregate/creating-an-escrow-contract-with-aggregate-bonded-transaction.rst

 - Alice could decide not to pay the distributor after receiving the ticket.
 - The distributor could choose not to send the ticket after receiving the payment.

-Using the AggregateTransaction feature we ensure that multiple transactions are executed at the same time when all the participants agree.
+Using the AggregateTransaction feature, we ensure that multiple transactions are executed at the same time when all the participants agree.

 ************
 What's next?